asyncapi/bundler/README.md

 ### Movement of components to `components`

-The movement of all AsyncAPI Specification-valid components to the `components` section of the AsyncAPI Document is done by the [`Optimizer`](https://github.com/asyncapi/optimizer) v1.0.0+.
+The movement of all AsyncAPI Specification-valid components to the `components` section of the AsyncAPI Document starting from `Bundler` v0.5.0 is done by the [`Optimizer`](https://github.com/asyncapi/optimizer) v1.0.0+.

 To get in CI/code an AsyncAPI Document, that is dereferenced [to its maximum possible extent](#dereference-of-the-external-references) with all of its components moved to the `components` section, the original AsyncAPI Document must be run through chain `Bundler -> Optimizer`.